The Cause

 In New York State:

-• The New York State Department of Health estimates that over 2,123 people were newly infected with HIV in 2021, a 46% decrease from 2011.
+• The New York State Department of Health estimates that the number of persons newly diagnosed with HIV in New Yor State has decreased 37% from 2011 to 2023 (4,007mto 2517).

 You can learn more at HIV/AIDS Statistics in New York State - NYS Department of Health (ny.gov)